nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 ### Configuring the "cfdp" module

-Defining the following macro, by setting a parameter that is provided to the C compiler (i.e., --DTargetFFS), will alter the functionality of CFDP as noted below.
+Defining the following macro, by setting a parameter that is provided to the C compiler (i.e., -DTargetFFS), will alter the functionality of CFDP as noted below.

 `TargetFFS`